 A fully distributed model involves a huge management effort.
 The diversity of IoT devices and applications makes it almost impossible for a single model to satisfy all application requirements.
 This is solved by the Edge Mesh model that involves the integration of different systems.

-Data interoperability is key for enabling distributed intelligence as we face distributed systems with synchronization, consensus, cooperation, heterogeneity of devices and applications issues.
+Data interoperability is key for enabling distributed intelligence as we face distributed systems with synchronization, consensus, cooperation, heterogeneity of devices, and application issues.

-The benefits of Edge Mesh such as distributed processing, fault tolerance, low latency, have great impact on companies with critical assets that are dispersed and generate data at high frequencies.
-One example is the use of Mesh Network of Edge Computing for Electrical Transformer Substations scattered across a country.
+The benefits of Edge Mesh such as distributed processing, fault tolerance, and low latency, have a great impact on companies with critical assets that are dispersed and generate data at high frequencies.
+One example is the use of Mesh Network of Edge Computing for Electrical Transformer Substations scattered across the country.

-When it comes to digitize an Electrical Substation, several questions emerge:
+When it comes to digitizing an Electrical Substation, several questions emerge:

-If you found the article of interest, and you want to knwo more, do contact us and request a personalised demo or consultation.
+If you found the article of interest, and you want to know more, do contact us and request a personalized demo or consultation.